-A second check is to consider the fit values for the Q^2 distribution at each energy, shown in Fig. 9.
+A third check is to consider the fit values for the Q^2 distribution at each energy, shown in Fig. 9.
 This uses the best fit values for the flux for all energies except the one being tested while the chisquare, and therefore the shape fit, is computed only for the energy bins in question.
 This is necessary because of the significant migration from true energy (where the flux parameter is applied) to reconstructed energy used in the fit, especially for the non-QE background.
+It also has the consequence that these data points are correlated.
 There are different systematic effects, and this result should not be considered a measurement, but rather a consistency test.
 However results for each energy are also consistent with the combined result.